-Response: Air permit decisions are guided by the air quality regulations and standards that are applicable at the time of the Department's technical review of a permit application.
+Response: The Department lacks authority with respect to where a facility chooses to locate and does not make zoning decisions.
+Air permit decisions are guided by the air quality regulations and standards that are applicable at the time of the Department's technical review of a permit application.
 Based on this review, it has been determined that the proposed facility meets all necessary requirements for the issuance of an air permit.
-While some commenters raised concerns about other non-air quality environmental resources, such concerns fall outside the scope of the Department's air quality regulations and, as such, are not addressed in the air quality permit.
+Comments and concerns about water, land, and wildlife resources and other non-air quality environmental resources fall outside the scope of the Department's air quality regulations and, as such, are not addressed in the air quality permit.
 However, we value all feedback, and your input is appreciated as we strive for clarity and transparency in our processes.

-Specifically, regarding water-related concerns, the Department further notes that the facility has indicated that the proposed data center will purchase water from a local provider, and therefore the facility will not need a permit from the Department surface or groundwater withdrawal.
+Specifically, regarding water-related concerns, the Department further notes that the facility has indicated that the proposed data center will purchase water from a local provider, and therefore the facility will not need a permit from the Department for surface or groundwater withdrawal.
 The local provider is responsible for ensuring that it has the capacity to supply water in connection with the facility.